-Bronchiectasis is a problem with the lungs, where you cough up lots of phlegm, or sputum: far more than usual.
+Bronchiectasis is a problem with the lungs, where you cough up lots of phlegm, (sputum): far more than usual.
 It is usually caused by something that has already affected the lungs, like a bad infection; but sometimes no cause is found.
 It generally affects older people.
 There are some good treatments available to keep it under control.

 Understanding the airways